Idaho

 What Counts as a Data Breach in Idaho?

-Under Idaho Code § 28-51-104, a breach is defined as the "illegal acquisition of unencrypted computerized data that materially compromises the security, confidentiality, or integrity of personal information" maintained by an agency, individual, or commercial entity.
+Under Idaho Code § 28-51-104, a breach is the "illegal acquisition of unencrypted computerized data that materially compromises the security, confidentiality, or integrity of personal information" maintained by an agency, individual, or commercial entity.

 The law includes an important carve-out: good faith acquisition of personal information by an employee or agent for legitimate business purposes does not qualify as a breach, as long as the information is not used improperly or shared without authorization.